marifyo/fggcosha/_posts/2014-07-14-reunion-directions.md

 7. Turn right onto E Pleasant St
 8. Turn left onto MD-2 S
 9. Turn right onto E Lee St
-10. Turn Right to enter the Royal Sonesta Garage
+10. Turn right to enter the Royal Sonesta Garage

 To get to the boat walk cross Light Street and walk straight toward water.
 The boats are on the left.

----